-Campus residence halls (except Williams Hall) have cafeterias for hall residents and their invited visitors who have purchased guest meal tickets.
+Campus residence halls have cafeterias for hall residents and their invited visitors who have purchased guest meal tickets.

 Off-campus students also may purchase meal contracts for an entire semester or, if an occasional meal is desired, may purchase books of discounted meal tickets.
 Check at any hall manager's office for further information.